brunch/brunch-guide/README.md

 # The Brunch.io Guide

-This is a attempt at a comprehensive guide to [Brunch](http://brunch.io/), an excellent builder for browser apps that gives Grunt, Gulp, Broccoli et al. a run for their money.
+This is an attempt at a comprehensive guide to [Brunch](http://brunch.io/), an excellent builder for browser apps that gives Grunt, Gulp, Broccoli et al. a run for their money.
 I adapted this from [my (French language) article from early March 2015](http://www.js-attitude.fr/2015/03/04/brunch-mon-builder-prefere/).

 Is your English reading not so good?
 Check out our [translations](#translations).